buggyrace/buggy-race-about/docs/customising/env.md

 beyond the next restart.

 {: .note}
-The config setting `DATABASE_URL` is, by necessity, one that must be declated in an environment variable (since the application uses it to connect to the database).
+The config setting `DATABASE_URL` is, by necessity, one that must be declared in an environment variable (since the application uses it to connect to the database).